-The Therapeutic Goods Association has warned Australian “cosmetic/beauty clinics” that it is illegal to advertise services which use Schedule 4 (prescription-only) substances such as Botox, Restylane, Juvederm and Dysport.
+The Therapeutic Goods Association has warned Australian “cosmetic/beauty clinics” that it is illegal to advertise services that use Schedule 4 (prescription-only) substances such as Botox, Restylane, Juvederm and Dysport.

 According to the Therapeutic Goods Act, it is an offence “for a person to publish or broadcast an advertisement about therapeutic goods that contains a statement referring to goods, or substances or preparations containing goods, included in Schedules 3, 4 or 8 of the Poisons Standard.
 Standard for the Uniform Scheduling of Medicines and Poisons”.

 The offence attracts a maximum penalty of $10,800 for an individual and $54,000 for a body corporate.